iolevel/wpdotnet-sdk/docs/configuration.md

 Setting the option `"HomeUrl"` is a recommended approach when the address is known, or when it has to be overriden.
 The value must start with the protocol specification, and must not be suffixed with the slash character.

 As noted above, the application will redirect user's requests to this address.
-Once these options are specified, user won't be able to change their values in WordPress's dashboard settings.
+Once the option is specified, user won't be able to change its value in WordPress's dashboard settings.

 ## Multisite